Image 1 of 2

 Reduce watering significantly in winter

-Proper dormancy promotes healthy growth and flowering
+Maintain bright light to support healthy growth and flowering

 Notes:

-Produces small magenta flowers in spring
+Produces vibrant magenta to pink flowers in summer

 Botanical Name: Sulcorebutia rauschii